 5. Coimbra: University Town with Seasonal Cheer

 Coimbra, home to Portugal’s oldest university, offers a lively atmosphere even in winter, with students filling the cafés and streets.
 Visit the beautiful University of Coimbra, known for its stunning Joanina Library, one of the most magnificent libraries in Europe.
 Take a walking tour through the medieval streets, where you’ll find cozy taverns and scenic spots overlooking the Mondego River.
-Take a side trip to the Conimbriga Roman ruins or the Schist villages in nearby Lousã.
+Take a side trip to the Conimbriga Roman ruins, some of the top Roman ruins in Europe, or to the Schist villages in nearby Lousã.
 Coimbra’s winter events and festive decorations make it a delightful destination during the holiday season.
 These include the Christmas market in December at Praça do Comércio, which also holds holiday concerts.

 Things to do on a rainy day in Coimbra include: